Collection: Scorched Earth

 Friday 23 October 2020

-‘Scorched Earth’ is a charity auction and exhibition of new works by leading artists, organised in direct response to the widespread deliberate destruction of crop fields in Iraq.
-The participating artists have created new works using paint pigmented with ash that we collected from the land scorched by these fires.
+‘Scorched Earth’ was a charity auction and exhibition in September 2020 of new works by leading artists, including Migrate Art’s ongoing supporters like Antony Gormley, Richard Deacon and Anish Kapoor, as well as several new contributors such as Loie Hollowell and Mona Hatoum.
+The fundraiser and exhibition was organised in direct response to the widespread deliberate destruction of crop fields in Northern Iraq, for which members of the ISIS terrorist group have claimed at least partial responsibility.
+The participating artists have created new works using paint pigmented with ash that we collected from the Kurdish land scorched by these fires.

-The full list of fourteen artists creating original works for auction will include Antony Gormley, Anish Kapoor, Conor Harrington, Jason Martin, Jules de Balincourt, Loie Hollowell, Mona Hatoum, Nathalie du Pasquier, Rachel Whiteread, Raqib Shaw, Richard Deacon, Richard Long, Walid Siti and Yahon Chang.
-Also as a part of the initiative, Shepard Fairey has designed two limited-edition screen prints using ink pigmented with the ash, which will be available for sale through our website from October for £650 each.
+Other artists who have included original works for auction are: Conor Harrington, Jason Martin, Jules de Balincourt, Nathalie du Pasquier, Rachel Whiteread, Raqib Shaw, Richard Long, Walid Siti and Yahon Chang.
+Also as a part of the initiative, Shepard Fairey designed two limited-edition screen prints using ink pigmented with the ash.

-The works exhibited will be sold as part of Christie’s Post War and Contemporary Day Sale on 23 October 2020.
-Funds raised by the project will be divided between Migrate Art and our three charity partners – RefuAid, Refugee Community Kitchen and The Lotus Flower – whose work supports those affected by the global refugee crisis.
+The 15 original works were sold as part of Christie’s Post War and Contemporary Day Sale on 23 October 2020, raising a total of £262,000 pounds.
+This was donated in equal proportion to our three charity partners – RefuAid, Refugee Community Kitchen and The Lotus Flower – whose work supports those affected by the global refugee crisis.
+The Shepard Fairey prints raised an additional £115,700, making Scorched Earth’s total amount £377,700 raised.